Kicksaw-Consulting/http-callout-sfdx/scripts/python/README.md

 uv sync
 ```

+**Dependencies include:**
+- `click` - CLI framework
+- `python-dotenv` - Environment variable management
+- `simple-salesforce` - Salesforce API client
+- `rich` - Beautiful terminal formatting and colors
+- `requests` - HTTP client for API calls

 ### Running the Script

-The script now supports multiple commands.
+The script supports multiple commands with **beautiful Rich formatting**.
+All visual enhancements work in any modern terminal with color support.
 Use `--help` to see available commands and options.

 ```bash
 # Get main help (shows available commands)